Best 4K Ultra HD Blu-ray players

 Most players also stream 4K HDR video from a handful of video-streaming services—including Netflix, Amazon Video, and Vudu—if you have the bandwidth, that is.
 If your ISP can’t deliver super-fast download speeds, you won’t be able to stream 4K.

-Our Ultra HD Blu-ray player coverage starts with reviews of two conventional players (we've added a third since this story was originally published on November 16, 2016) and a surprising alternative platform: Microsoft’s Xbox One S video game console.
+Our Ultra HD Blu-ray player coverage starts with reviews of three conventional players and a surprising alternative platform: Microsoft’s Xbox One S video game console.
 We thought Microsoft’s game would get smoked by Samsung’s UBD-K8500 and Panasonic’s DMP-UB900 competition.
 After all, those two products are designed specifically for playing Blu-ray and Ultra HD Blu-ray dsics, while the Xbox One S makes its living as a game console.
 That didn’t happen, but we might change our opinion down the road.

 Best Ultra HD Blu-ray player for most people: Samsung UBD-K8500